 President Donald Trump in October appointed White, a former Texas environmental regulator who has said that carbon dioxide should be considered the “gas of life” rather than a pollutant, to be the White House senior environmental adviser.
 Carbon dioxide emissions contribute to global warming.

 The Senate Environment and Public Works Committee approved White on a party-line vote, but her nomination languished at the end of 2017.
-That was in part, lawmakers acknowledged, because of White’s performance at her hearing in which she not only espoused controversial views on climate change but also stumbled over science questions.
+That was in part, lawmakers said, because of White’s performance at her hearing, in which she not only espoused controversial views on climate change but also stumbled over science questions.

 When Sen. Sheldon Whitehouse, D-R.I., asked White to estimate how much heat in Earth’s atmosphere is stored in the oceans, she replied, “I don’t have numbers like that,” adding, “I believe that there are differences of opinions on that, that there’s not one right answer.”

-The most up-to-date scientific assessment on climate change, released by the Trump administration in November, found that the world’s oceans have absorbed “about 93 percent of the excess heat caused by greenhouse gas warming since the mid-20th century, making them warmer and altering global and regional climate feedbacks.”
+The most up-to-date scientific assessment on climate change, released by the administration in November, found that oceans have absorbed “about 93 percent of the excess heat caused by greenhouse gas warming since the mid-20th century, making them warmer and altering global and regional climate feedbacks.”

 Trump resubmitted White’s nomination to the Senate last month but now plans to withdraw it because of worries that the votes aren’t there, the White House official said.
 The official was not authorized to discuss personnel decisions and spoke on the condition of anonymity.
 The Washington Post on Saturday reported the White House decision to withdraw the nomination.

-Sara Chieffo, vice president for government affairs at the League of Conservation Voters, blasted White as an “anti-science extremist” and called the decision a “victory for science.”
+Sara Chieffo, vice president for government affairs at the League of Conservation Voters, blasted White as an “anti-science extremist.”

 White could not be reached for comment.
 The Texas Public Policy Foundation, a free-market think tank where White serves as a senior fellow, also could not immediately be reached.